smerickson98/POLLINATORS-STRESSORS/README.md

 4. beespop2015.csv
 5. ccd_2015.csv
 The PDF is sourced from the USDA/Cornell website and information was taken from it to create 2 csvs with excel

-#4 is quartlerly bee population data from 2015
+#4 is quarterly bee population data from 2015

 #5 is annual colonies affected by CCD STRESSORS

 6. BeeColonies-08-01-2017.pdf
 7. beespop2016.csv
 8. ccd_2016.csv
 The PDF is sourced from the USDA/Cornell website and information was taken from it to create 2 csvs with excel

-#7 is quartlerly bee population data from 2016
+#7 is quarterly bee population data from 2016

 #8 is annual colonies affected by CCD STRESSORS

 9. BeeColonies-08-01-2018.pdf
 10. beespop2017.csv
 11. ccd_2017.csv
 The PDF is sourced from the USDA/Cornell website and information was taken from it to create 2 csvs with excel

-#10 is quartlerly bee population data from 2017
+#10 is quarterly bee population data from 2017

 #11 is annual colonies affected by CCD STRESSORS

 12. hcny0819.pdf
 13. beespop2018.csv
 14. ccd_2018_april_june.csv
 The PDF is sourced from the USDA/Cornell website and information was taken from it to create 2 csvs with excel

-#13 is quartlerly bee population data from 2018
+#13 is quarterly bee population data from 2018

 #14 is colonies affected by CCD STRESSORS between april and june of 2018 because there was not annual data, so one quarter was selected

 12. hcny0820.pdf
 13. beespop2019.csv
 14. ccd_2019_oct_dec.csv
 The PDF is sourced from the USDA/Cornell website and information was taken from it to create 2 csvs with excel

-#13 is quartlerly bee population data from 2019
+#13 is quarterly bee population data from 2019

 #14 is colonies affected by CCD STRESSORS between october and december of 2019 because there was not annual data, so one quarter was selected

 Citation: